bbauska/JS-svg/README.md

   }
 </pre>

-The values we've used here aren't especially meaningful; we could have chosen a different increment value, iteration count, width and height for the square, etc. We can tidy up these values later.
+<p>The values we've used here aren't especially meaningful; we could have
+chosen a different increment value, iteration count, width and height for the square, etc. We can tidy up these values later.
 What you will notice if you run live-server is that the grid is positioned off-center,